Connect with others who understand.

 Powered By

-Bell’s Palsy and MS: What’s the Connection?
+Bell’s Palsy and MS: Can MS Cause Face Droop?

 You look in the mirror, and something’s different.
 One side of your face is drooping.
 The muscles seem weak.
-Is it a symptom of multiple sclerosis (MS) or something else?
+Is it a symptom of multiple sclerosis (MS), or something else?

 Bell’s palsy causes weakness and drooping on one side of the face.
 It can be a rare symptom of MS, affecting about 0.2 percent of people with multiple sclerosis.
-Not being able to move part of your face can be quite shocking, and you may be confused whether it’s a sign of an MS relapse or whether you should go to the hospital.
+Not being able to move part of your face can be quite shocking, and you may be confused about whether it’s a sign of an MS relapse or whether you should go to the hospital.

 In this article, we’ll cover the signs of Bell’s palsy and its connection to MS.